-Cream of coconut is the key ingredient to turn an average Piña Colada into a true masterpiece.
-But cream of coconut is not always easy to get as only a few brands are producing and selling it.
-But don't worry, here's an easy recipe to make an even better version of creme of coconut than the one from Coco Lopez - one of the most famous brands to sell it.
+Cream of coconut is the key ingredient to turning an average Piña Colada into a true masterpiece.
+Yet, depending on your location, it is not always easy to get as only a few brands produce and sell it.

-You don't need artificial ingredients like emulsifiers, polysorbate, alginate, and other crap that store-bought products usually contain.
-You can easily make an amazing one with my cream of coconut recipe by only using coconut milk, sugar, and a pinch of salt.
-And the best thing is, it will be even better than the industrially produced version.
+You don't need artificial ingredients like emulsifiers, polysorbate, alginate, and the stuff store-bought products usually contain.
+You can easily make a sensational homemade cream of coconut with our recipe.
+All you need is coconut milk, sugar, and a pinch of salt.
+These all-natural ingredients make it even better than the store-bought versions.

 - 0.75 cup Granulated sugar